Meditation- Dhyana

 2. Breathe normally.

 3. Focus your attention on the breath.
-Go inside yourself and observe
+Go inside yourself and

 your breathing.
 Concentrate on inhalation and exhalation.